N. Lantman photo

 This event is part of Schoodic Institute’s Tuesday Night Speaker Series that connects science with the arts and is made possible by a generous grant from the Maine Community Foundation.

-Pretor-Pinney will be speaking with local students during the day, and a cloud-themed pastel painting workshop is being offered by Maine artist Tom Curry on October 7-8.
-For further information about the workshop or campus lodging, call Megan Moshier at 288-1310.
+Pretor-Pinney spoke with local students during the day, and a cloud-themed pastel painting workshop was offered by Maine artist Tom Curry on October 7-8.